crazzfeng/sendcloud-docs/docs/Email Marketing/audience.md

 #### 2. Choose Tags

-If you want add tags to the multiple contacts,you can select one tag or more.
+If you want to add tags to multiple contacts, you can select one or more tags.

 **Handling Tags**

-* Replace
-  If the imported contact is already in your contact list, we will automatically replace the tag of the existing contact with your newly selected tag.
+* **Replace**: If the imported contact is already in your contact list, we will automatically replace the existing contact's tag with your newly selected tag.
-* Add
-  If the imported contact is already in your contact list, we will automatically add your newly selected tag and keep the existing tag of your existing contact.
+* **Add**: If the imported contact is already in your contact list, we will automatically add your newly selected tag while keeping the existing tags.
-* Skip
-  If the imported contact is already in your contact list, we will automatically skip and only keep the existing tag of your existing contact.
+* **Skip**: If the imported contact is already in your contact list, we will automatically skip the new tag and only keep the existing tags.

-#### 3. Contact fields matching
+#### 3. Contact Field Matching

-The system will recognize each column of the contacts you have imported and automatically match some field fields.
-You only need to check if they are correct and adjust the matching to the correct field
+The system will recognize each column of the contacts you have imported and automatically match some fields.
+You only need to verify that they are correct and adjust the matching to the appropriate field.

-#### 4. Final check and confirm import
+#### 4. Final Check and Confirm Import

+Review your import settings and confirm to complete the process.

 <br />